-I’m an entrepreneur, life coach, and unshakable optimist, dedicated to helping you bring your dreams to life.
+I’m an entrepreneur, life coach, and unshakable optimist, dedicated to helping you bring your great work into the world.

-1) Get clear on your next bold move, aligning your future with your greatest gifts, passions, and purpose.
+1) Get clear on your next bold move, with an exciting and powerful vision that inspires and drives you.

 At the end of the day, what really inspires me is knowing that your success has an immeasurable impact on others.